aubreyhayes47/LibreAssistant/SECURITY.md

 # Security Policy

 ## Supported Versions

-We actively support the following versions of My Ollama Wrapper:
+We actively support the following versions of LibreAssistant:

 | Version | Supported          |
 | ------- | ------------------ |